renaqd/peer-graded-assignment02/README.md

 # peer-graded-assignment02
-Peer-graded Assignment: Create and Share Your Jupyter Notebook Thank you for grading my assignment!
+Peer-graded Assignment: Create and Share Your Jupyter Notebook<br>
+Thank you for grading my assignment!

 This jupyter notebook showcases the following: